The State Department’s Efforts and Resources

 Supporting the U.S. Government Response

-Deputy Secretary of State Stephen Biegun leads the U.S. Department of State efforts on the White House Coronavirus Task Force, which coordinates and oversees the Administration’s efforts to monitor, prevent, contain, and mitigate the spread of the virus.
+The Deputy Secretary of State leads the U.S. Department of State efforts to monitor, prevent, contain, and mitigate the spread of the virus.
 Experts from across the Department have been mobilized through the Coronavirus Global Response Coordination Unit (CGRCU) to leverage a wide array of bilateral, multilateral, and private-sector stakeholders and partners for synchronized consular, diplomatic, economic, and regional response.

-The Department of State is rising to meet the historic challenge posed by the COVID-19 pandemic, every day, all over the world.
+As the global travel ground to a halt in the early days of the COVID-19 pandemic, the Department of State rose to meet the historic challenge of bringing Americans home.
 The U.S. Government has no higher priority than the protection of American citizens.
-The State Department has launched an unprecedented global effort to bring home our citizens from every corner of the globe and has repatriated thousands of Americans from multiple countries.
-Our teams, working around-the-clock in Washington and overseas, will bring home thousands more in the coming days, from every region of the world.
+The State Department launched an unprecedented global effort to bring home our citizens from every corner of the globe and repatriated thousands of Americans from multiple countries.
+Our teams worked around-the-clock in Washington and overseas in the midst of the pandemic to safeguard American citizens.

 Assisting U.S. Citizens Across the World